Alternate Index

 The alternate index has three components, and those are -

-• An alternate index cluster - represents the alternate index as a key-sequenced cluster.
+• An alternate index cluster - represents the AIX as a key-sequenced cluster.

-• DATA Component - represents the alternate index's data component.
+• DATA Component - represents the AIX's data component.

-• INDEX Component - represents the alternate index's index component.
+• INDEX Component - represents the AIX's index component.

-Building an alternate index requires three steps, and those are -
+Defining an AIX has three steps, and those are -

-DEFINE ALTERNATEINDEX Defines the alternate index components (cluster, DATA, and INDEX) and their catalog entries.
+DEFINE ALTERNATEINDEX Defines the AIX components (Cluster, DATA, and INDEX) and their catalog entries.
 At this point, an alternate index does not have any link with the base cluster.

 BUILD INDEX Build an index for the alternate key by verifying the records with the primary index and creating the corresponding alternate index for each primary index.